thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/clean-persistent-sessions.md

 * TOC
 {:toc}

-An **MQTT Session** is a core concept that enables reliable communication between MQTT Clients and the Broker, even when network connections are unstable.
+An **MQTT session** is a core concept that enables reliable communication between MQTT clients and the Broker, even when network connections are unstable.
 This is especially important in IoT environments, where devices may disconnect and reconnect due to power-saving modes, connectivity issues, or network changes.

-An MQTT session stores state related to the interaction between a **Client** and the **Broker**.
-This state can be reused when the Client reconnects, allowing communication to continue without reinitializing everything from scratch.
+An MQTT session stores state related to the interaction between a **client** and the **Broker**.
+This state can be reused when the client reconnects, allowing communication to continue without reinitializing everything from scratch.

+Think of an MQTT session like a hotel reservation.
+- A **persistent** session is like a “booked room”: even if you go out for dinner (disconnect), your luggage (subscriptions and missed messages) stays in the room waiting for your return.
+- A **non-persistent** session is like a “walk-in”: if you leave the lobby, the hotel forgets you were ever there.

+## Persistent Session

+A persistent session preserves the session state after the client disconnects, allowing subscriptions and queued messages to be restored when the client reconnects.

+- Messages are retained only while the session is active.
+If the session expires before reconnection, any queued messages are discarded.
+- This mode improves reliability but introduces additional acknowledgments and storage, increasing overall system complexity.
+- A persistent session requires a **fixed Client ID**, which allows the Broker to correctly restore the session state.
+- **Offline message delivery works only for persistent sessions** and requires both the publisher and subscriber to use **QoS 1** or **QoS 2**.
+For applications where message loss is unacceptable, always combine persistent sessions with **QoS 1** or **QoS 2** ([QoS documentation](/docs/{{docsPrefix}}mqtt-broker/user-guide/qos/)).

+Typical use cases:

+- Devices with intermittent or unreliable network connectivity
+- Command-and-control scenarios where message delivery must be guaranteed
+- Backend APPLICATIONs that process critical data streams
+- Systems that require message continuity across client restarts or failovers

+## Non-Persistent Session

+A non-persistent (clean) session always starts with a fresh state.
+The Broker does not retain any session state when the client disconnects.

+- Subscriptions are not preserved and must be recreated on every connection.
+- Messages published while the client is offline are not stored or delivered later.
+- This mode has minimal overhead, as it does not require message acknowledgments or session storage.
+- Clean sessions are typically used with **QoS 0**, where low latency and simplicity are more important than guaranteed delivery.

+Typical use cases:

+- Simple telemetry publishing where occasional data loss is acceptable
+- Sensors publishing frequently updated values (temperature, humidity, status)
+- Short-lived clients, test tools, or diagnostic utilities
+- Scenarios where minimal latency and minimal Broker storage are preferred

 ## Session Configuration in MQTT v3.1.1 and MQTT v5.0

-Session management was significantly improved in **MQTT Version 5.0** compared to **MQTT Version 3.1.1**.
+Session management was significantly improved in **MQTT version 5.0** compared to **MQTT version 3.1.1**.
 While MQTT v3.1.1 provides only basic control over session persistence, MQTT v5.0 introduces more flexible and explicit mechanisms that are better suited for modern IoT systems with unstable networks and large numbers of clients.

 The key change is that MQTT v5.0 replaces the single **CleanSession** flag with two separate properties: **Clean Start** and **Session Expiry Interval**.
-This allows Clients to precisely control *when* a session starts fresh and *how long* the Broker should keep session data after a disconnect.
+This allows clients to precisely control *when* a session starts fresh and *how long* the Broker should keep session data after a disconnect.

 <table>
   <thead>